hayase-app/.github/profile/README.md

 ### 🎞️ Anime Management

-* Effortlessly manage your anime list with support for AniList, Kitsu, ~~MAL~~, and local storage.
+* Effortlessly manage your anime list with support for AniList, Kitsu, MAL, and local storage.
 * Automatically track watched episodes.
 * See what you’re behind on, and discover sequels you’ve missed.
 * Keep up to date and browse upcoming episodes with airing calendars.